 - Apple: 5%

-It is interesting to see that TECNO isn’t very far ahead of iTel in terms of smartphone sales.
-It is even more odd that Infinix Mobility does not make the top 5 list.
+It is interesting to see that TECNO isn’t very far ahead of itel in terms of smartphone sales.
+Likewise, it is even more odd that Infinix Mobility does not make the top 5 list.
 One also wonders where Gionee is down the ladder.
 It is early days for Nokia’s new smartphones; we shall have to see how things play out.